How Lumber is Graded & What it Means for Your Fence

 A clear grade board has virtually no knots; the only knots permitted on a clear board are pin knots- knots smaller than ¼ inch in diameter- that only appear on one side of the board.
 Clear graded boards are the most expensive because they come from the center of mature trees.
-Although clear graded boards are blemish free, they have the same structural integrity of boards with a #1-2 grade; the main difference between a #1-2 grade and clear graded boards is that clear grade boards- and fences- have a uniform appearance with no blemishes.
+Although clear graded boards are blemish free, they have the same structural integrity of boards with a #1-2 grade; the main difference a 1 or 2 grade and clear graded boards- and fences- have a uniform appearance with no blemishes.

-A #2 grade board is still structurally sound, but it will be knotty in appearance and include little to moderate defects.
-The knots on a #2 grade board are still secure, but you may notice that they are more frequent and some may be darker in color. #2 grade boards are the most economically priced pieces of lumber on the market; they still have excellent structural integrity, but you save money because they aren’t as uniform in color and appearance
+A #2 grade board is still structurally sound but it will be knotty in appearance and include little to moderate defects.
+The knots on a #2 grade board are still secure, but you may notice that they are more frequent and some may be darker in color. #2 grade boards are the most economically priced pieces of lumber on the market; they have excellent structural integrity, but aren’t as uniform in color and appearance.

-When you get to a #3 grade board, the structural integrity of the lumber starts to be compromised. #3 grade boards will have moderate defects; they are free of holes when they are manufactured, but some of the knots allowed on #3 boards- like encased knots- may fall out as the board dries leaving you with holes in your fence.
+When you get to #3 grade board, the structural integrity of the lumber starts to be compromised. #3 grade boards will have moderate defects; it’s free of holes at the time of manufacture, but some of the knots allowed on #3 boards- like encased knots- may fall out as the board dries leaving you with holes in your fence.

 The ideal fence is made from a variety of #1-2 or #2 boards; these fences won’t cost you nearly as much as an all clear fence, they will last for a long time if properly maintained, and- because the knots are secure and evenly distributed among the surface of the entire fence- they look wonderful.

-Now that you know about fence grades, contact Texas Fence and let’s talk about the fence grade you want for your fence.
+Now that you know about fence grades, contact Texas Fence and let’s talk about the fence grade you want for your home or business.